bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ## Caching the responses

 Now we have a fully working Face Detection API.
-To boost the efficiency, we can cache the successful responses.
+To improve efficiency, we can cache the successful responses.
 Ideally, we don't want to change any of the existing components.
 We're going to introduce the cache in the caller (main) as an HTTP middleware.

 Middleware is a function that receives the original `http.Handler` and returns an `http.Handler` which wraps the original one.
 This gives